-- 12.4.
+- 13.4.
 Members of the public may ask questions at meetings of the Full Council, Cabinet, Committees and Sub-Committees of the Council.
-The protocol for questions is as follows: - 12.4.1. subject to the requirements of this Protocol, a member of the public who lives or works in the area of the Council may submit a written question to the Leader of the Council, a Portfolio Holder or the Chair of the Council or of a Committee of the Council; - 12.4.2. a person wishing to ask a question shall submit the question in writing which must be received by the Monitoring Officer or their nominated representative four clear working days before the meeting at which it is to be asked.
+The protocol for questions is as follows: - 13.4.1. subject to the requirements of this Protocol, a member of the public who lives or works in the area of the Council may submit a written question to the Leader of the Council, a Portfolio Holder or the Chair of the Council or of a Committee of the Council: - 13.4.2. the person to whom the question is submitted shall respond to the question at the relevant meeting unless the matter is of such a specialist nature that it requires a response from the Head of Paid Service, Monitoring Officer or Section 151 Officer, or a specialist officer nominated by one of those officers; - 13.4.3. a person wishing to ask a question shall submit the question in writing which must be received by the Monitoring Officer or their nominated representative by mid-day three clear working days before the meeting at which it is to be asked.
 The person's name and address must be included.
-In calculating this period the date of the meeting and date of submission are to be excluded; - 12.4.3. a question at Council shall relate to Council business, shall not exceed 100 words in length and shall be so framed as to elicit information rather than make a statement; - 12.4.4. a question at a Committee, Sub-Committee or at the Cabinet shall relate to an item on the agenda of the meeting at which the question is asked and shall not exceed 100 words in length; - 12.4.5. at Full Council no member of the public may ask more than four questions in any one Municipal Year;
+In calculating this period the date of the meeting and date of submission are to be excluded; - 13.4.4. where a report is not published five-clear days before the meeting, the deadline for the submission of questions, as defined in 13.4.3, shall be adjusted accordingly by the number of days that the publication of the report is delayed; - 13.4.5. a question at Council shall relate to Council business, shall not exceed 150 words in length and shall be so framed as to elicit information rather than make a statement;

+13.4.6. a question at a Committee, Sub-Committee or at the Cabinet shall relate to an item of business as defined on the agenda of the meeting at which the question is asked and shall not exceed 150 words in length;